Raw, LIVING Milk

 Most Common Questions

-2. How long does it last?
-This is a very tricky question to answer, because living, unpasteurized milk doesn't really "go bad", it just changes form.
+2. How long does raw milk last?
+This is a very tricky question to answer, because living, unpasteurized raw milk doesn't really "go bad", it just changes form.
 If you keep the milk cold, and don't drink from the jar, you should have "fresh" tasting milk for about seven days.
 After seven days, it will become increasingly sour tasting, but not harmful to consume.

 3. What are the cows fed?
 In short, grass.
 From the months of April through November, the cows eat nothing but fresh pasture.
 This is not possible through Ohio winters, so they are fed stored forage.
 Hay is essentially sun-cured grass.
 They eat a blend of hay and bailage.
 Bailage is fermented hay, and the cows love it.
 The fermentation helps make the nutrients of the grass more readily available for digestion.